Obamacare Premiums Could Increase by Double Digits in 2019

 Related: Trump administration unveils alternative to Obamacare

 Another plus: Insurers so far haven’t pulled out completely from any market in the nation.
-At various points last year, tens of thousands of Americans in dozens of counties were facing the prospect of having no choice of carriers on their Obamacare exchanges.
+At various points last year, tens of thousands of Americans in dozens of counties were facing the prospect of having no choice of carriers on their Affordable Care Act exchanges.
 State regulators, however, were able to convince insurers to offer policies in every county by the time open enrollment began in November.

 Also, most Obamacare enrollees won’t have to pay more for coverage next year, regardless of how much insurers hike premiums.
-That’s because they receive federal subsidies that limit their rates to less than 10 percent of their income.
+That’s because they receive federal subsidies that limit their rates to less than 10% of their income.

 However, the rate hikes will hit the millions of Americans who earn too much for subsidies or who buy individual coverage outside of the Obamacare exchanges.